How to Barter

 Barb Di Renzo is the Co-Editor of u-exchange.com.
 A worldwide barter website that is dedicated to providing business owners a variety of ways to barter services and goods at no cost.
 The company also provides an informative guide called Barter 101 at u-exchange.com/barter101.asp for those who are new to bartering online.

-Discuss "Bartering or Trading for Goods or Services" in The Dollar Stretcher Community
+For more information on "Bartering or Trading for Goods or Services" check out The Dollar Stretcher Community